FREEZX/nuke.js/README.md

 ### Controllers

-We also have a sample controller, which is a bit more specific to our framework:
+We also have a sample controller, which is a bit more specific to nuke.js:
 ```javascript
 'use strict';